 If you’re not here for any of the Christmas markets I mentioned above, you can always shop along the nine streets, have a stroll down Kalverstraat, pop into de Bijenkorf, and wander on your own to find little wintery secrets.
 The streets are beautifully decorated this time of year!

-Traditionally eating an Oliebol is a New Year’s tradition, but the trailers that pop up to sell them keep creeping up a little earlier each year, it seems.
+Traditionally eating an Oliebol (Oliebollen is plural) is a New Year’s tradition, but the food trailers that pop up to sell them keep creeping up a little earlier each year, it seems.
 I’m certainly not complaining because they are delicious, but you’ll definitely want to get yourself one…or five.

 It’s basically a fried dough with something inside.
 My favorite is with a full slice of apple inside.
 The crisp of the apple is the perfect pairing with the soft dough with some (or a lot) of powdered sugar.